New York State Route 7: Binghamton area

 NY 7 begins at the Pennsylvania state line south of Corbettsville, where the road connects to Pennsylvania Route 29 (PA 29).
 Like PA 29 to the south, NY 7 follows Snake Creek north to Corbettsville, where it meets NY 7A on the banks of the Susquehanna River.
 From Corbettsville northward, NY 7 becomes the riverside highway, following the river (as well as U.S. Route 11 or US 11 and I-81 on the opposite bank) through Conklin to eastern Binghamton, where it indirectly connects to US 11 via a bridge over the Susquehanna.

 The route continues west into downtown along Conklin Avenue, then heads north on Tompkins Avenue to traverse the Susquehanna River.
 On the opposite bank, NY 7 intersects US 11 and becomes Brandywine Avenue.
 After three blocks, NY 7 merges with NY 363, a limited-access highway.
-While NY 363 terminates at the merge, NY 7 follows the right-of-way of NY 363 northward, connecting to the concurrent routes of I-81 and NY 17 by way of an interchange before leaving the city limits.
+At this point, directional signage on NY 7 changes from north-south to east-west.
+NY 363 terminates at the merge while NY 7 follows its right-of-way northward, connecting to the concurrent routes of I-81 and NY 17 by way of an interchange before leaving the city limits.

 Immediately north of Binghamton in Port Dickinson, NY 7 merges with I-88 across the Chenango River from the western terminus of I-88 at I-81.
 I-88 and NY 7 continue to the northeast along the Chenango River through Chenango Bridge (where the routes meet NY 12A) and Port Crane (where I-88 and NY 7 meet NY 369 and leave the path of the Chenango River) before separating in Sanitaria Springs.

-NY 7 is signed north-south from the PA line to I-88 near Binghamton, while the remainder of the route is signed east-west.
+NY 7 is signed north-south from the PA line to US 11 Binghamton, while the remainder of the route is signed east-west.